RHIT-CSSE/csse332/Homework/SimpleShell/README.md

 so if you prefix a command with \`\`BG'' it runs that command in the background.
 That is, if you type:

-    BGemacs
+    BGxeyes

-it will open an emacs window and return to the prompt before emacs finishes running.
+it will open an `xeyes` window and return to the prompt before `xeyes` finishes running.
 You should be able to run as many background commands as you like.

 Example output: